rumblefishdev/evm-debugger/packages/infra/README.md

 # Description

-AWS cloudformation stack resources.
+AWS cloudformation templates for project resources.
 Lambda source code is managed by github actions.

+Resources configuration, IAM permissions must be handled by manual operation - github is provided with minimal permissions

 # Commands